Join 11,000+ other food lovers enjoying weekly recipes.

 Spicy Korean Carrots – Morkovcha

-Roasted Bell Peppers, Aromatic Cured Salmon Recipe, and Garlicky Creamy Beetroot Salad are some other great sides you would enjoy!
+Roasted Bell Peppers, Aromatic Cured Salmon Recipe, and Garlicky Creamy Beetroot Salad are other great sides you would enjoy!

 Spicy Korean carrots in a bowl with a metal spoon topped with parsley and grated black pepper.